yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 The output of the driver program in both cases is a representation of the state of the stack or queue after the sequence of methods described in the respective property list has been invoked.

-The top of the stack, or head of the queue, is on the left.
+The top of the stack, or front of the queue, is on the left.

 ### Problem 3: Graph Traversal (45 points)